Deferred Prosecution and Deferred Judgment

 If you break the rules of probation while under supervision, the prosecutor can move forward with the charges against you, seeking maximum penalties for your original crime.
 This needs to be avoided in all cases as those penalties were primarily the reason you agreed to this program in the first place.

 This is the biggest downside to a deferred prosecution agreement.
 If you fail to complete the program, you will very likely face much harsher punishment than if you simply plead guilty in the first place.
-And you have to essentially admitted to the facts against you in advance, to get into the program, so it is very difficult to go back and win a case if you have to re-fight the charge.
+And to get into a program, you have to essentially admit to the facts against you in advance.
+Therefore, if you don’t complete the program, and prosecution resumes, that evidence will hurt you.
+It can be very difficult to go back and win a case if you have to re-fight the charge.

 If you are facing violation of the terms of probation in conjunction with a deferred prosecution or deferred judgment program, the assistance of an aggressive defense lawyer is important now more than ever.